Skip to main content

 Your evidence pack should include approved rule logic, exception decisions, sample traces, incident notes, weekly metrics, and rollback decisions.
 Sign off only flows where the team can explain why the chosen authentication or retry handling was appropriate.

-Keep the pack review-ready: records should support harmonized and efficient assessment rather than relying on memory.
+Keep documentation review-ready: records should support harmonized and efficient assessment rather than relying on memory.
 Record the exact implementation guidance version used at signoff, including integration docs current at that time, for example a page updated on 19-Jan-2026 if it informed your controls.
-If the pack cannot answer why a flow behaved a certain way, keep rollout scope narrow and review weekly.
+If documentation cannot explain why a flow behaved a certain way, keep rollout scope narrow and review weekly.

 Treat subscription payments under SCA as a control sequence, not a one-time rules project.
 The highest-value move is to enforce a consistent order: label flows, verify first-charge authentication evidence, then escalate using outcome data.